Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Ecuadorian Wooly, Ecuadorian Pinktoe

 Large (in fact, by far the largest Avicularia species in girth and span I've ever seen.
 Supposed "A. metallica" and "A. branshauseni" specimens are not excepted), bushy arboreals.
-In terms of its bulk (even discounting its hirsuteness), think of an arboreal like P. regalis with a little less legspan.
-They're both chunky bugs for things that live in a trees.

 Avicularia